mtamme/NProxy/README.md

 ![Overview](https://raw.github.com/mtamme/NProxy/master/Documentation/Overview.png "Overview")

-At the heart of the interception mechanism is the `IInterceptor`, `IInvocationContext` and `IInvocationTarget` interface, shown below.
+At the heart of the interception mechanism is the `IInterceptor` and `IInvocationContext` interface, shown below.

 ```csharp